Save up to 25%… Shop Our Birthday Sale Now!

 Turkey Tail vs False Turkey Tail Mushroom: 11 Questions Answered cover

 Turkey tail mushrooms are among the primary saprophytes (fungi that grow on dead matter) that attack and decompose rotting wood.
-It’s therefore no wonder that these mushrooms are most commonly found on fallen logs or tree stumps.
+It’s, therefore, no wonder that these polypore mushrooms are most commonly found on fallen logs or tree stumps.

-Though these mushrooms can also be found on living trees, they mostly grow among other mushroom saprophytes, such as the false turkey tail mushroom.
-It’s for this reason that you need to learn how to properly ID these mushrooms to avoid look-alikes.
+Though these mushrooms (fruiting bodies) can also be found on living trees, they mostly grow among other mushroom saprophytes, such as the false turkey tail fungus.
+For this reason, you need to learn how to correctly identify turkey tail mushrooms and avoid look-alikes.

-Fortunately, there are no toxic look-alikes of turkey tail mushrooms, which generally makes them a “safe” mushroom to forage for.
+Fortunately, turkey tail mushrooms do not have toxic look-alikes, which generally makes them a “safe” mushroom to forage.

 Similar mushrooms, however, lack the health-supporting compounds that these functional mushrooms are known and valued for.